meg-simula/mri2fem-lectures/README.md

 This is a series of lectures given as part of the University of Bergen's Porous Media Short Course Series in the Spring of 2021.
-The lectures will be given online via Zoom.
+The lectures are given online via Zoom.

 ## Prior knowledge  ##

 These lectures assume that you, the reader or audience, have

-* Some knowledge of partial differential equations (PDEs) and finite element methods (FEM);
+* Some knowledge of partial differential equations (PDEs) and finite element methods (FEM)
-* Some knowledge of programming (Python, bash);
+* Some knowledge of programming (Python, bash)
-* No to some knowledge of brain physiology and imaging;
+* No to some knowledge of brain physiology and imaging
-* Knowledge of/Interest in using command-line tools.
+* Knowledge of/Interest in using command-line tools

 ## Tips for lecturing via Zoom ##